inmite/android-selector-chapek/README.md

 # SelectorChapek for Android

-This Android Studio automatically generates drawable selectors from appropriately named Android resources.
+This Android Studio plugin automatically generates drawable selectors from appropriately named Android resources.

 ## How to install it: